 Alright – now onto the COOKIES!!!
 Let’s talk about those five simple ingredients, how they come together, what they can and can’t be replaced with, and all that good stuff!

-To sweeten, I used coconut sugar.
-It’s my favorite for cookies because it allows the cookies to get nice crispy edges and a chewy texture.
-It’s a low glycemic sweetener, so it doesn’t cause such big spikes in blood sugar like traditional sweeteners.
-But, more importantly, it performs so well in baked goods as a replacement for granulated sugar and lends such a delicious caramel flavor.
+2. Coconut Sugar to sweeten!
+It’s my favorite for cookies because it helps make nice crispy edges and a chewy texture.
+It’s a low glycemic sweetener, so it doesn’t cause such big spikes in blood sugar, like traditional sweeteners.
+But, more importantly, it performs so well in baked goods as a replacement for granulated sugar.

-Last but certainly not least, we’ve got chocolate.
-I ended up using a combo of regular sized chocolate chips and mini ones.
+5. Last but certainly not least, we’ve got dark chocolate.
+I ended up using a combo of regular-sized chocolate chips and mini ones.
 Of course, you can also chop up a chocolate bar if you want some big chunks in there instead.

 To keep completely paleo, make sure to use a paleo-friendly chocolate (you can make your own with this recipe) or leave out the chocolate chips to keep 100% paleo.
 If you use regular size chocolate chips instead of mini chocolate chips, use 3/4 cup.